8 adventurous reasons to visit Cape Town

 There are few places that boast as much beauty and adventure as Cape Town.
 The ‘Mother City’ has been frequently named the best place in the world to visit due to its culture, art, and endless things to do.

-Virgin Atlantic's service to Cape Town will return on 5 November 2022, and as Virgin Red members can get there for 25,000+ points (plus taxes, fees and carrier-imposed surcharges)*.
-There are many reasons why you should consider Cape Town for your next trip.
+As Virgin Red members can fly to Cape Town with Virgin Atlantic for 25,000+ points (plus taxes, fees and carrier-imposed surcharges)*, here are a few reasons why you should consider Cape Town for your next trip.

 Sit atop Table Mountain

 Well, you can’t literally sit on top of the historic landmark, but you can hike or take a cable car up to see the view of the city from above.
 Table Mountain National Park is the most visited national park in South Africa attracting over four million people each year to see its vast array of 8,000 plant species and impressive cliffs.

 Another spot to visit in Table Mountain National Park is Lion’s Head, the mountain that provides the backdrop to the city with its 669-metre peak.
 A popular spot for adventurers, the hour-long walk to the top is especially popular at night and provides the jumping off spot for paragliders.

 Like Table Mountain, it boasts impressive views and flora and fauna, including fynbos, an indigenous Cape vegetation.

 Just under an hour’s drive from Cape Town is Virgin Limited Edition property, Mont Rochelle, a 26-bedroom hotel and vineyard.
 Located in the traditional vineyard town of Franschhoek, Mont Rochelle gives guests the chance to sip fine wines, swim outdoors, and hike or rent a bike to explore the 100 acres of breathtaking scenery.

 Virgin Red members can book a stay from 110,000+ points – a small price to pay to experience the South African capital of food and wine.